kaleidos/django-viter/docs/index.rst

 Welcome to django-viter's documentation!
 ========================================

-django-viter allows you to invite users to your Django application.
-Invited users are saved as inactive users in your database and activated upon registration.
+django-viter allows you to invite users to your Django application and track the usage of the invitations.

 Installation
 ------------